Lane Kenworthy, The Good Society

 For most Americans, the income growth that’s occurred since the early 1970s may have been too slow to improve happiness.
 While GDP per capita has nearly doubled, median household income has risen only modestly.
-And that increase owes mainly to the fact that more and more households have shifted from one earner to two, so lots of Americans may feel no better off despite substantial economic growth.30 Moreover, since the 1970s income inequality has risen sharply in the United States, so if Americans are making relative comparisons, many may feel their economic situation has gotten worse rather than better.31
+And that increase owes mainly to the fact that more and more households have shifted from one earner to two, so lots of Americans may feel no better off despite substantial economic growth.33 Moreover, since 1980 income inequality has risen sharply in the United States, so if Americans are making relative comparisons, many may feel their economic situation has gotten worse rather than better.34

-Perceived health among American adults didn’t improve in the 1970s, 1980s, or 1990s and then decreased in the mid-to-late 2000s.32 The incidence of obesity increased sharply in the 1980s and 1990s and then stayed constant in the 2000s.33 The share of 35-to-64-year-olds who are married declined from 88% in the early 1970s to 63% in 2016.34 The share of Americans saying “most people can be trusted” dropped from 48% to 32%.35 Attendance at religious services has decreased in recent decades.36 Average commute time has increased steadily since the 1970s.37 The movement of the large baby boom generation through the happiness life cycle may also have depressed average happiness; baby boomers (born 1946 to 1964) were on the downward part of the happiness life-cycle curve beginning in the late 1970s and began reaching the low point (late forties) around 1990.
+The share of 35-to-64-year-olds who are married declined from 88% in the early 1970s to 63% in 2016.35 The share of Americans saying “most people can be trusted” dropped from 48% to 32%.36 Attendance at religious services has decreased in recent decades.37 Average commute time has increased steadily since the 1970s.38 The movement of the large baby boom generation through the happiness life cycle may also have depressed average happiness; baby boomers (born 1946 to 1964) were on the downward part of the happiness life-cycle curve beginning in the late 1970s and began reaching the low point (late forties) around 1990.

 So the explanation for stagnant happiness among Americans seems to be that while a number of happiness boosters have improved, their impact has been offset by lack of improvement, or worsening, of some important happiness depressors.

-WHY AREN’T AMERICANS HAPPIER THAN THEIR COUNTERPARTS IN OTHER RICH NATIONS?
+WHY AREN’T AMERICANS HAPPIER THAN THEIR COUNTERPARTS IN OTHER RICH DEMOCRATIC NATIONS?

-Figure 7 shows the association between life satisfaction and GDP per capita among the rich democratic countries.
+Figure 7 shows the association between life satisfaction and GDP per capita among the rich democracies.
 The United States underperforms: it lies below the line, ranking fourth in affluence but only fourteenth in life satisfaction.
 Why is that?

 Here too it makes sense to think about happiness boosters and depressors that might offset America’s comparatively high GDP per capita.
 Prime suspects include: